rafael1209/rafael1209/README.md

 ![Frame 66](https://github.com/user-attachments/assets/85c2aa52-73d8-4d26-8a85-d2693c7158f1)

 I am a skilled backend developer specializing in C# with extensive experience in creating high-performance applications, Telegram and Discord bots, and backend solutions for marketplaces.
-My expertise includes working with APIs, such as real-time alert systems and payment gateways like Yandex.Checkout.
+My expertise includes working with APIs, such as real-time alert systems and payment gateways.
 I am proficient in database management using MongoDB and have a strong background in developing Unity WebGL projects.
 My focus is on building efficient, scalable, and reliable systems tailored to meet specific project requirements.

 ##